KIIS-AI-and-machine-learning/kiis-ai-and-machine-learning.github.io/project.md

 - Include **clear explanations** suitable for your classmates
 - Demonstrate the AI/ML concept with **practical examples** with **working code** that others can run successfully

-### 4. Demonstration of your project on Monday, June 23, out last day of class.
+### 4. Demonstration of your project on Monday, June 23, our last day of class.
 - an informal demonstration of your notework
 - sharing of the link so the class can try it out
 - question and answers